Avo-k/coinche/README.md

 When MCTS or Minimax algorithms were enough for those games ; exploring the future game tree.
 Now another dimension is to be considered, and lots of different game tree are possible from a single player perspective.

-We then have to consider what information do we have, to guess which future game trees we should explore.
+We then have to consider what information do we have, to determine which future game trees we should explore.

+## La coinche

+brief rules explanation

+## What currently works

+I currently have a working coinche environment and 3 bots:

+### Random player
+- **Betting**: toss a coin to bet +10 or pass until 100 is reached
+- **Playing**: play random legal move

+### Human player
+- **Betting**: human input
+- **Playing**: human input

+### Baseline player
+- **Betting**: bet on their best suit, how high is based on their number of point in hand + a "cocky" variable, to adjust how daring the bot is
+- **Playing**: play if has the best card in a suit, else lowest card

+## TODO

+### Oracle player

+They knows every hand and always play the best move.
+They consider every player is also an Oracle.
+I shall use MCTS to make them.

+### Skorm player

+The AI.
+Only know what a regular player would.
+Play their best.
+ISMCTS ?